fdegrave/odoo-tools/fsm/README.md

 ### A declarative Pythonic replacement for (simple) workflows

-This module provides the possibility to deal with the states transitions (and execute actions once a state is reached) in a declarative fashion.
-The system automatically triggers state transitions on odoo models based on conditions expressed under the form of methods, either named `fsm_transition_[current_state]_[target_state]` or decorated with the "transition" decorator provided, with the argument `('[current_state]:[target_state]')` (several can be provided).
+This module provides the possibility to deal with the state transitions (and execute actions once a state is reached) in a declarative fashion.
+The system automatically triggers state transitions on odoo models based on conditions expressed under the form of boolean methods, either named `fsm_transition_[current_state]_[target_state]` or decorated with the "transition" decorator provided, with the argument `('[current_state]:[target_state]')` (several can be provided).

 Hence, the following: